-- A CS switching signal ("controller signal") from a control. - A PFI protective field violation signal that was triggered by the transport material which must be detected by the receiver within 4 s (2 s in operating mode 4) after the CS switching signal is applied.
+- A CS switching signal ("controller signal") from a control. - A PFI protective field violation signal that was triggered by the transport material which must be detected by the receiver within 4 s after the CS switching signal is applied.

 The safety sensor must remain in sync in order to receive a valid protective field violation signal PFI!